J4NN0/mycel/README.md

 make install
 ```

-It checks what your machine is missing and installs it.
-See [its README](install/README.md) or the
+It checks what your machine is missing, installs it, and builds the agent.
+See [setup](docs/setup/automatic.md) and [configuration](docs/configuration.md) in the docs for the details.
-[automatic install guide](docs/setup/automatic.md).
-Prefer to install the pieces yourself?
-[Manual install](docs/setup/manual.md) walks through them one by one.

-Not sure what is missing? `make doctor` reports it without installing anything.

-Once installed, fill in the variable that are relevant for you (e.g., Telegram, Resend, etc.) in `~/.config/mycel/.env`.
-Every variable is documented in the [configuration reference](docs/configuration.md).

 ## Run